Alabama

 |

 Statute spells out rules for counting ballots.
-Page 9 of the 2014 Recount Handbook offers examples of what constitutes a valid vote.
+Page 56 of the 2024 poll workers manual offers examples of what constitutes a valid vote.

 |